 - Secure your valuables, keep doors and windows locked. - Value your safety and the safety of others. - Employ common sense and be aware of your surroundings. - Plan your route.
-Take well-lighted, busy walkways whenever possible. - Never take shortcuts through poorly lighted areas. - Don't walk alone.
+Take well-lit, busy walkways whenever possible. - Never take shortcuts through poorly lit areas. - Don't walk alone.
 Get a friend to walk with you, especially at night or take advantage of Stockton's free escort program. - If you must walk alone, walk near the curb.
-Avoid alleys, entryways, and shrubs where someone may be hiding. - Have your keys ready before you get to your residence or car. - If you discover that someone is following you, get to a well-lighted area and telephone the police. - Never accept a ride from a stranger.
-We strongly recommend that you do not hitchhike. - On-campus students should not allow anyone into their residence halls or apartments without first asking for proper identification. - For individuals who commute to the campus, we discourage you from keeping valuables in your car including clothing, loose change or other personal items. - Be alert and cognizant of your surroundings.
+Avoid alleys, entryways, and shrubs where someone may be hiding. - Have your keys ready before you get to your residence or car. - If you discover that someone is following you, get to a well-lit area and telephone the police. - Never accept a ride from a stranger.
+We strongly recommend that you do not hitchhike. - On-campus students should not allow anyone into their residence halls or apartments without first asking for proper identification. - Lock your vehicle and keep all valuables out of sight by securing them in the vehicle's trunk. - Be alert and cognizant of your surroundings.
 Watch out for suspicious persons and dangerous situations.
 Notify the police of all suspicious persons by calling 9-1-1.